markgoodhead/dictate-wizard/README.md

 5. Use the GUI to configure your API keys, select the providers you wish to use, and designate your hotkey and modifiers.

 6. Activate recording by pressing and holding your selected hotkey combination (defaults to ctrl+alt+x).
 Speak into your microphone.
 Release your hotkey and the transcription will be output wherever your cursor is highlighted.

+## Known Issues

+Windows:
+- The keyboard actions seem to take 300ms to process which adds extra delay to the text output
+- Doesn't load the Wizard icon

 ## How to Contribute
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.
 For major changes, please open an issue first to discuss what you would like to change.